limbo018/DREAMPlace/README.md

 # How to Run

-Before running, make sure the benchmarks have been downloaded.
+Before running, make sure the benchmarks have been downloaded and the python dependency packages have been installed.
 Run with JSON configuration file for full placement.
 ```
 python dreamplace/Placer.py test/ispd2005/adaptec1.json